RokasButnorius/RB-Internet-Radio/README.md

 # RB-Internet-Radio
 RB Internet Radio, A Radio App For Pc's, Where You Can Add More Stations Via Discord Channel : https://discord.gg/wfGj9hJtKb THIS APP HAS NOT BEEN FINISHED!
-WONT BE UPLOUDED UNTIL FINISHED
+WONT BE UPLOADED UNTIL FINISHED

 problems:
 1. Server doesn't start,